How Many Calories Burned Walking Or Hiking: A Useful Guide

 That said, sports watches and fitness bands can a useful training aid.

-I’ve already written a post that covers my thoughts on the best GPS for hiking in which I look at sports watches.
+I’ve already written posts that cover my thoughts on the best GPS for hiking and the best hiking watch in which I look at sports watches.
 Here’s a recap: I used to use a Microsoft Band 2, a brilliant piece of hardware.
-Sadly my Band 2 died and Microsoft discontinued the devices so I’ve since moved to the Garmin vivosmart HR+ smart watch
+Sadly my Band 2 died and Microsoft discontinued the devices so I’ve since moved to the Garmin vivosmart HR+ smart watch.

 There is a huge debate around the accuracy of fitness wearables, but, to me, that’s less interesting than the other functions a sports watch bring to my training.
 If I need an ultra accurate GPS reading I’ll use my eTrex 10, or Garmin InReach.
 Mostly I rely on my map reading skills.